theswamis/dataloadercliq/README.md

 If you find a bug, please create an Issue.
 If you had a great experience, please let me know!

 If you want to reach me, my email is vijay.swamidass(@)gmail.com.
-Please use the Google Group for technical questions about CLIq.
+If you find a bug, go ahead and create an issue.
 Thanks!